WHEN: 2020 TBC

 Ultimate Challenge Partners

-The Leeuwin Foundation recognises the following disability services agencies who have committed to support access for people with a disability on Leeuwin Ocean Adventure’s Ultimate Challenge Voyage.
+Leeuwin Ocean Adventure recognises the following disability services agencies who support access for people with a disability on Leeuwin Ocean Adventure’s Ultimate Challenge Voyage.

-Each agency has committed to identifying a person with a disability within their network each year for three years, who would benefit from participation on a voyage – a person who has shown a willingness and desire to try new things; a person who wants to continue to improve their skills; a person whose commitment to themselves and others can be rewarded by a great experience.
+Each agency has committed to fund a person with disability from within their network.
+This person will have shown a willingness and desire to try new things, to improve their skills and to commit to themselves and others.

 FROM OUR PREVIOUS ADVENTURERS!